lindakovacs/python_cs1/README.md

 Plot your data, do some research as to what calculations are worth developing and reporting on.

 There are more ideas as to how to code the project here: https://data-flair.training/blogs/covid-19-spread-analysis-python/

+### Week 10

+- **Project 10: File Handling and Exception Handling** - [Week 10](https://github.com/lindakovacs/python_cs1/tree/main/week10)

+- Design a class representing a basic bank account.
+Implement methods for deposit, withdrawal, and balance inquiry.

+- Go back to the pong game.
+Implement the code to keep the score of the game and display it.